 But the steering wheel of tennis’ GOAT debate is really in the hands of the media – who essentially created the original discussion.
 And it seems many of the fidgety mob cannot resist continually turning this wheel from side to side.
 When Federer experienced his lone major slip-up of the year – stumbling against Juan Martin del Potro in the US Open quarter-finals – French Open champion Rafael Nadal was there to take advantage.
 And thus, the Spaniard was back in the running for GOAT status, aided by 15 major trophies.

-The past nine months have proven that Federer at his best, most lethal and brilliant standard is better than anyone else.
+The past nine months have strongly suggested that Federer at his best, most lethal and brilliant standard is better than anyone else.
 It is often forgotten that during Novak Djokovic’s incredible 2015 season, Federer was still tied at 3-3 in his hard-court meetings with the Serb – his mentality holding him back during close best-of-five set encounters.
 Recent world no. 1 Andy Murray has been reduced to tears by the legend after multiple Grand Slam finals.
 But perhaps the most telling supporter of the above statement is the way Federer has dominated Nadal this season.
-The Spaniard has been enjoying a viciously resurgent year of his own, and yet sheer brilliance from the 31-year-old has only left him the clear-cut second best player of 2017.
+The Spaniard has been enjoying a viciously resurgent year of his own, and yet the 31-year-old’s sheer brilliance has only left him, for many, the second best player of 2017.
 And this is even as he sits at world no. 1 by over 2000 ranking points.

-Two things specifically leap out in favour of Federer being the best player of the current twelve month period.
+Two things specifically leap out in favour of Federer being the true standout player of the current twelve month period.
 Initially, there is the fact that he skipped the entire clay court season: forfeiting thousands of ranking points, and opening up the draw for Nadal.
-And then there is his 3-0 2017 record against the aforementioned star.
+And then there is his current 3-0 2017 record against the aforementioned star.